-Notre Dame is one of a handful of truly international universities, with a student body drawn from all 50 states and 100 countries.
-About 80% of the undergraduates and 18% of advanced students live on campus, and more than 80% are active in service learning and community volunteer activities.
-There are no social fraternities or sororities at Notre Dame--the residence hall is the focus of social, religious, and intramural athletic activities.
+Notre Dame is one of a handful of truly international universities, with a student body drawn from all 50 states and more than 1,300 international students from 100 countries.
+About 75 percent of the undergraduates and 15 percent of advanced students live on campus, and more than 80 percent are active in service learning and community volunteer activities.
+There are no social fraternities or sororities at Notre Dame—the residence halls are the focus of social, religious, and intramural athletic activities.

 In laboratories, studios, theaters, libraries, and institutes on campus and around the world, Notre Dame students are engaged in a wide array of research, scholarly, and creative projects.
 They are selected to the leading academic honor societies and have received such prestigious awards as Rhodes, Fulbright, Marshall, and Truman Scholarships and fellowships from the Goldwater, Mellon, and National Science Foundations.

 2016 Student Facts

 - 81% Catholic

 - 32% U.S. students of color or international citizens

 - 1,062 Master’s